markgw/uh-nlp2021/docs/week1/index.md

 Python variables are assigned using the `=` operator.

 Perhaps the most obvious difference between Java and Python is the typing.
 Like Java, Python is *strongly* typed.
-That is, it a Python string consisting of only numbers can **not** be treated implicitly as a number:
+That is, a Python string consisting of only numbers can **not** be treated implicitly as a number:
 ```python
 some_number = "1"
 print(2 * some_number) # Does NOT print "2"